Ola-Reda/YouTube-Clone/README.md

 ### About

-youtube-clone helps you to watching videos and search for what you want
+youtube-clone helps you to watch videos and search for what you want

 the project was created using Rapid API, Material UI and React.js